 “Cold!”
 Billy exclaimed.

 “Yeah, bud,” Tom replied.
-Amy was already in the bullet-shaped minivan in the gravel driveway, the engine running, waiting for the boys.
+Amy was already in the bullet-shaped minivan in the driveway, the engine running, waiting for the boys.
 Tom could hear her muffled voice hurrying them along.
 Tom half ran, bouncing Billy every step.
-As they reached the van, Billy began shouting and pointing back toward the house.
+As they reached the van, Billy pointed back toward the house.

 “Too!
 Too!”
-The toddler’s face was showing panic.
+Willy shouted, his face showing panic.

 “What?”
 Tom couldn’t decipher the code.